 Mooncakes with Coconut Filling (Banh Trung Thu / Banh Nuong Nhan Dua)

-Everyone should learn how to make these beautiful cakes for the Mid-Autumn Festival! | recipe from runawayrice.comEvery year when the Mid-Autumn Festival season approaches, I get giddy thinking about making mooncakes.
+Every year when the Mid-Autumn Festival season approaches, I get giddy thinking about making mooncakes.
 First, I love to bake.
 Second, I love the artistry of making these cakes.
 The entire process from making the filling and dough, rolling and stamping the cakes is such a wonderfully creative process.
 Once done, each cake is unique and truly a work of art!

 This post shares the recipe for mooncakes with a sweet filling made of shredded coconut, sunflower and sesame seeds–a classic and popular combination.
 My recipe is a healthier version using less oil and sugar so you can feel good about making these treats and sharing them with your family and friends.
 These mooncakes are so scrumptious and so much fun to make, you’ll definitely want to give this recipe a try.
-Happy Mooncake Making!
+Happy Mooncake-making!

-Notes on the Recipe, Tips and Tricks
+Notes on the Mooncake with Coconut Filling Recipe, Tips and Tricks

 If using raw sesame seeds, toast them in a skillet just like the sunflower seeds until they are lightly golden.
+Check out my post on how to roast sesame seeds for more details.

 If you don’t like peanut oil or have allergies, substitute with a mild-tasting vegetable oil like soybean or canola.